-Benzodiazepines: Uses, Risks, And Alternatives
+Benzodiazepines: Uses, Risks, Alternatives

 Benzodiazepines, also called benzos or tranquilizers, act on the central nervous system to quell the symptoms typically associated with anxiety disorders.
 They effectively quiet the mind, relax the body, and encourage better rest by reducing stress.
-However, benzodiazepines are the most widely abused prescription medications after opioid medications.
+However, benzodiazepines are the most widely abused prescription medications after opioid medications.1

 Like any other addictive drug, benzo addiction will almost invariably lead to tolerance, and the person with the benzo addiction will need larger doses to feel the desired effects.
 Some turn to alternative delivery methods for more potent doses, such as crushing pills and snorting the powder instead of taking them orally as intended.

 Benzo overdose can cause severe weakness, confusion, convulsions, seizures, respiratory failure, coma, or even death.
 They may also cause a slowed heart rate or heart failure.

-Finding Alternative Anxiety Treatments
+Alternative Anxiety Treatments

 Using expressive visual art can be a very constructive way to overcome anxiety disorder symptoms and avoid benzodiazepine addiction.
 ATMC provides the materials and instructions for patients to incorporate art therapy into their individual treatment plans.